FreeLanguageTools/vocabsieve/README.md

 (The text originally on this document has since been moved there.)

 [New video tutorial](https://www.youtube.com/watch?v=EHW-kBLmuHU)

+**Windows and Mac users**: If you want to install this program, go to [Releases](https://github.com/FreeLanguageTools/vocabsieve/releases/) and from the latest release, download the appropriate file for your operating system.

 ## Linux distro packages
 [![Packaging status](https://repology.org/badge/vertical-allrepos/vocabsieve.svg)](https://repology.org/project/vocabsieve/versions)